eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 The SegmentAllocator abstraction defines useful operations to allocate and initialize memory segments.
 It can be very useful when our code manages a large number of off-heap segments:

-String[] greetingStrings = {"hello", "world", "panama", "baeldung"};
+String[] greetingStrings = { "hello", "world", "panama", "baeldung" };

-MemorySegment offHeapSegment = allocator.allocateArray(ValueLayout.ADDRESS, greetingStrings.length);
+MemorySegment offHeapSegment = arena.allocateArray(ValueLayout.ADDRESS, greetingStrings.length);

 for (int i = 0; i < greetingStrings.length; i++) {